gitacoco/dvia-2019/3.mapping-space/process/README.md

 The second and third one respectively display the magnitude and depth information through bar chat.
 These two diagrams have been armed with a "frame selection" function, meaning that a user may select certain classfied data ranges by dragging a frame area to cover them.

-The interactivity not only exists between map and diagrams, but also among diagrams themselves.
-If a user does some manipulation towards one of the three diagrams, changes would also be displayed in the other two ones.
+The interactivity not only connects the map and diagrams, but also connects diagrams themselves, meaning if a user does some manipulation towards one of the three diagrams, changes would also be displayed in the other two ones.

 ### 2.2/ First View: Visualize Frequency